 Reference Ecosystem Description

-Throughout the twentieth century, the Santa Cruz River had been a lessening stream because of groundwater pumping and subsequent arroyo cutting episodes that altered the hydrology of the river itself.
-The consequence of these two factors was the deterioration and disappearance of large amounts of riparian forest and adjacent mesquite bosque.
-The Simpson Habitat Restoration Project aimed to improve ecological connectivity to other ecologically rich ecological corridors such as the Brawley/Los Robles Wash, which passes through the Buenos Aires Wildlife Refuge in the Altar Valley and within a mile of the Simpson Site.
-Central to the mission of the Tucson Audubon Society was the goal to restore vital bird habitat to the Santa Cruz valley.
-The habitat enhancement strategy for the river stretch focuses on widening and diversifying the vegetation growing along the channel, to make more and richer wildlife habitat.
+The Simpson Habitat Restoration Project aims to improve ecological connectivity to other ecologically rich ecological corridors such as the Brawley/Los Robles Wash, which passes through the Buenos Aires Wildlife Refuge in the Altar Valley and within a mile of the Simpson Site, and to extend the wildlife corridor connecting corrridors between the Waterman Mountains of the Ironwood Forest National Monument, and the other surrounding mountain ranges including the Tucson Mountains, the Santa Catalinas, the Tortolitas, and the numerous ranges further afield that are connected by the main stem of the Santa Cruz River and its numerous tributaries.
+Central to the mission of the Tucson Audubon Society was the goal to restore vital bird habitat to the Santa Cruz River valley.
+The habitat enhancement strategy for the river stretch focuses on widening and diversifying the vegetation growing along the channel and increasing floodplain connectivity where possible, to make more and richer wildlife habitat.

-Beginning in the 1970s the City of Tucson began discharging treated effluent into the Santa Cruz River.
+Beginning in the 1970s, the City of Tucson began discharging treated effluent into the Santa Cruz River channel.
 In the 1970s and 1980s the City of Tucson purchased 23,000 acres of adjacent farmland for groundwater rights and subsequently retired the farmland.
 Tucson Audubon Society became involved in the project in 2000, signing a 99-year right-of-entry lease with the city, with the agreement to restore habitat and monitor wildlife on the initial 1,700 acres.